| |

 Common Problems and Fixes

-Whisk longer and make sure the liquid is fully smooth before adding oats.
+• Protein powder clumps.
+Whisk longer and make sure the liquid is fully smooth before adding the oats.

 Can I eat these warm?

 Yes.
-Microwave briefly if you prefer warm oats, but they’re designed to be eaten cold.
+Microwave briefly if you prefer warm oats, though they are designed to be eaten cold.

 Do overnight oats need chia seeds?

-They help thicken the oats, but you can skip them if needed.
+They help thicken the oats and add healthy fats, but you can skip them if needed.
+The texture will just be a little looser.

 Are these good for kids?